MKJM2/lishex/README.md

   - [Transposition tables](https://www.chessprogramming.org/Transposition_Table) to store results of previously performed searches (based on [Zobrist](https://www.chessprogramming.org/Zobrist_Hashing) hashes)
   - Check extension
 - Tapered [Piece-square tables](https://www.chessprogramming.org/Piece-Square_Tables) for static position evaluation interpolated between different game stages
+- Static Exchange Evaluation (SEE) to detect losing captures

 ### How to
 Lishex does not come with its own grapical user interface (GUI).
 Instead, it implements the [UCI](https://www.chessprogramming.org/UCI) protocol making it compatible with most popular chess GUIs such as: